OakAndClay/plutus-pioneers-notes/week05/ContextsNotes.md

     * For each CurrencySymbol that is contained in this value being forged.
       * Each CurrencySymbol is the hash of a minting policy script
       * Each minting policy script is executed
+        * Minting policy scripts get one input, only the context.

 ### ScriptPurpose
 ```